Summary: A Treatise of Human Nature (page 11)

 15.

-Thus rendering the modern doctrine of first and second qualities unintelligible.
+The modern doctrine of primary and secondary qualities is thus rendered unintelligible.

 Let us now turn to the nature of the mind.
-Is it a substance?
-That is, a medium of inherence for my thoughts, which remains permanent through the flow of my thoughts?
+Is it a substance—that is, a medium of inherence for our thoughts, which persists through their flow?

-Is this substance material, or immaterial?
-This is the question examined in a new section, logically entitled "On the immateriality of the soul".
+Is this substance material or immaterial?
+This is the question examined in the next section, aptly entitled "Of the immateriality of the soul".

-In reality, we have already eliminated the notion of substance, but Hume takes the time once again to show its vacuity:
+In reality, we have already disposed of the notion of substance, but Hume takes the time once more to expose its vacuity:

 We have no perfect idea of any thing but of a perception.
 A substance is entirely different from a perception.
 We have, therefore, no idea of a substance.
 Inhesion in something is suppos'd to be requisite to support the existence of our perceptions.
 Nothing appears requisite to support the existence of a perception.
 We have, therefore, no idea of inhesion 16.